Death toll from London tower block fire rises to 12

-LONDON At least 12 people died in the huge fire that engulfed a London tower block on Wednesday and the toll is likely to rise further, police said.
+LONDON (Reuters) - At least 12 people died in the huge fire that engulfed a London tower block on Wednesday and the toll is likely to rise further, police said.

 "Sadly I can confirm that there are now 12 people who have died, that we know of, this is going to be a long and complex recovery operation and I do anticipate that the number of fatalities will sadly increase beyond those 12," Police Commander Stuart Cundy told reporters.